graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 }
 ```

-Knowing what we know about GraphQL's requirements, we need to create types for the grocery store, the bakery, pastries, a donut, the deli counter, meats, beef etc. Its a lot of setup for what basically boils down to two methods to retrieve a donut and a cut of beef by their respective ids.
+Knowing what we know, you may think we need to create types for the grocery store, the bakery, pastries, a donut, the deli counter, meats, beef etc. in order to create properties and methods for all those fields.
+Its a lot of setup for what basically boils down to two methods to retrieve a donut and a cut of beef by their respective ids.

-Using a templating pattern similar to what we do with REST queries we can create rich graphs with very little boiler plate.
+However, with GraphQL ASP.NET, using a templating pattern similar to what we do with REST controllers we can create rich graphs with very little boiler plate.
 Adding a new arm to your graph is as simple as defining a path to it in a controller.

 ```csharp title="Sample Controller"
 // highlight-next-line